Hawaii Waterfalls - Oahu

 Most Oahu waterfalls are tucked deep inside the rainforest, & they cannot be viewed just from scenic lookout points.
-But after a good rainfall, there is one visible Oahu waterfall that can be seen from a distance, as you drive up to the Pali Highway towards Kailua.
+But after a good rainfall, there is one visible Oahu waterfall that can be seen from a distance as you drive up to the Pali Highway towards Kailua.

-Oahu Waterfalls you can hike to…
+Oahu Waterfalls you can hike to

 Waimea Falls Park

 Located on the Waimea Valley grounds, this is the only waterfall in Oahu that you can swim at that also has a changing room, life jackets available, & lifeguards on duty.
-Also plan on spending some extra time checking out the Hawaiian cultural activities that take place daily on the Waimea Valley estates, before starting your journey to the Waimea Falls.
+Also, plan on spending some extra time checking out the Hawaiian cultural activities that take place daily on the Waimea Valley estates before starting your journey to the Waimea Falls.

-Lulumahu Falls is 1 of 5 popular waterfalls in the Pali region!
+Lulumahu Falls is 1 of 5 famous waterfalls in the Pali region!
 I like this waterfall a lot as it resides close to the Kaniakapupu Ruins, better known as King Kamehameha III's summer home.
 This waterfall has a great Indiana Jones adventure-like trail to get there.
 It will take you about 30 to 40 minutes to reach the 50 feet plus Lulumahu waterfall.

 Most visitors journey up to the Pali Highway Lookout for the breathtaking views of the easterly Windward side of the island.
-Not many people actually hike down the old Pali Road located below to discover the Likeke Falls.
+Not many people hike down the old Pali Road located below to discover the Likeke Falls.

 Maunawili Falls Trail

 It will take you about an hour or two to reach the Maunawili Falls, & it can get quite muddy, as it rains quite often in this region.
-The best part is that you can swim in these waters, & even take a 30 feet rock plunge into it if you dare!
+The best part is that you can swim in these waters & even take a 30 feet rock plunge into it if you dare!

 Laie Falls Trail

-Step into the North Shore countryside near the Polynesian Cultural Center & hike the Laie Trail that leads straight up to the Ko'olau mountain summit, & to a beautiful 15 feet Oahu waterfall!
+Step into the North Shore countryside near the Polynesian Cultural Center & hike the Laie trail that leads straight up to the Ko'olau mountain summit & to a beautiful 15 feet Oahu waterfall!

-see Sacred Falls
+See Sacred Falls